populist/drupal-auto-update/README.md

 # Pantheon Drupal Auto Update #

 ## Description ##
-Automate Drupal core, plugin and theme updates on [Pantheon](https://pantheon.io) with Terminus, CircleCI, Drush, BackstopJS and Slack.
+Automate Drupal core, module and theme updates on [Pantheon](https://pantheon.io) with Terminus, CircleCI, Drush, BackstopJS and Slack.

 This script will: